mediaforensics/medifor-ui/ReadMe.md

 This repo provides the source code for the user interface and instructions to stand up the Medifor System locally.

+Please see the [Medifor-How-To](./docs/howto.md) to get an overview of how the Medifor System works.

 ## Features

 - Web-based user interface